-- A. Within five (5) days after receipt of the data and information in Section 3(A) a Joint Committee on Retrenchment, with three members appointed by the President and three (3) members appointed by the Akron-AAUP, shall be formed, members shall be provided the information regarding retrenchment identified in Section 3 of this Article, and this group shall hold its first meeting.
-The Provost, or designee, shall chair the committee in an exofficio, non-voting capacity. - B. In the case of an anticipated retrenchment affecting a college, department, or program, the Joint Committee on Retrenchment's recommendations shall include, with respect to such college, department or program, consideration of: - 1.
-Its historical role and contributions in the University's educational, scholarly and service mission, and those long-range circumstances which may have changed to alter that role and those contributions; - 2.
+- A. Within five (5) days after the Akron-AAUP's receipt of the data and information in Section 3(A) a Joint Committee on Retrenchment, with three (3) members appointed by the President and three (3) members appointed by the Akron-AAUP, shall be formed.
+The Provost, or designee, shall chair the committee in an ex-officio, non-voting capacity.
+The, members shall be provided the information regarding retrenchment identified in Section 3 of this Article., and this group The Committee shall hold its first meeting within five (5) days after the Joint Committee on Retrenchment is formed.
+Once the Joint Committee meets it may request additional information and documents that are relevant.
+The Provost, or designee, shall chair the committee in an ex- officio, non-voting capacity. - B. In the case of an anticipated retrenchment affecting a college, department, or program, the Joint Committee on Retrenchment's recommendations shall include, with respect to such college, department or program, consideration of: - Its historical role and contributions in the University's educational, scholarly and service mission, and those long-range circumstances which may have changed to alter that role and those contributions; - 2.
 The dependence of other programs in the University on the college, department, or program; - 3.
-Duplication elsewhere in the University of courses, research or services offered through the department, college or program, and possible organizational arrangements which might serve as alternatives to discontinuation; - 4.
+Duplication elsewhere in the University of courses, research or services offered through the department, college or program, and possible organizational arrangements which might serve as alternatives to discontinuation: - 4.
 Arrangements which can be made to allow students enrolled to satisfy degree or certificate requirements; - 5.
 Stature of its faculty and alumni, and the possible consequences to the academic stature of the University through discontinuation; - 6.
 The profile of ages, periods of service and tenure status of its bargaining unit faculty and an estimate of their possible usefulness elsewhere within the University; - 7.
 Possible arrangements for planned phasing out of the college, department, or program as an alternative to abrupt discontinuation; and - 8.
-Any other factors the Joint Committee on Retrenchment deems relevant. - C. Unless otherwise mutually agreed to in writing, within thirty (30) days after the receipt of the data and information in Section 3(A) and 3(C) this Joint
+Any other factors the Joint Committee on Retrenchment deems relevant.

-Committee on Retrenchment will submit its advisory recommendations to the President.
-Such recommendations may include ways to relieve the need for retrenchment by raising additional funds, by reallocating funds, or by cutting or eliminating specified activities.

-D. The President shall forward these recommendations along with his or her own recommendations to the Board as soon thereafter as practicable.
+- C. Unless otherwise mutually agreed to in writing, within thirty (30) days after the receipt of the data and information in Section 3(A) and 3(C) this first meeting of the Joint Committee on Retrenchment, the Committee will submit its advisory recommendations to the President.
+Such recommendations may include ways to relieve the need for retrenchment by raising additional funds, by reallocating funds, or by cutting or eliminating specified activities. - D. The President shall forward these recommendations along with his or her own recommendations to the Board as soon thereafter as practicable.
 Other than as provided in Section 12 of this Article, the University agrees to take no action regarding retrenchment until the President and the Board have reviewed the recommendations from the Joint Committee on Retrenchment.